aramisgithub/australialiveability/document.md

 - Soil fertility affected

-- Important wwater catchments impacted
+- Important water catchments impacted

 - Soil burned so much that took decades for it to restore